Natasha Irons: DC Rebirth

 In the years following the New 52 which retroactively rebooted the mainstream universe and during the DC Rebirth initiative, Natasha's background and history undergoes significant changes with some similarities to the past continuity.

-In this continuity, Natasha is also cast as the eldest daughter of Clay Irons and a scientific genius who has a close relationship with her uncle John and his girlfriend, Lana Lang, whom she views as an aunt.
+In this continuity, Natasha is the eldest daughter of Clay Irons and a scientific genius who has a close relationship with her uncle John and his girlfriend, Lana Lang, whom she views as an aunt.
 The pair often looked after Natasha and young Ezekiel in their father's stead, all disapproving of his criminal career as "Crash".
-When her father scams Skyhook, Metropolis's demonic boogeyman, to fund Natasha's scientific endeavors, Ezekiel is kidnapped and her father is arrested and sent to prison.
-Skyhook remained at large and her brother's missing case remains unsolved, with no details known of what happen to him afterwards.
+When her father scams Skyhook to fund Natasha's scientific endeavors, Ezekiel is kidnapped and her father is arrested and sent to prison.
+Skyhook remained at large and her brother's missing person case remains unsolved, with no details known of what happen to him afterwards.
 At some point, she also attended college at a young age, dated sorceress Traci 13, and began assisting John and Lana in their superhero personas as Steel and Superwoman.

 During the Superwoman series, Natasha develops a new suit to assist Lana's newfound powers following absorbing strange energies from a deceased version of Superman (seemingly the New 52 Superman) upon his death and assists both Superwoman and Steel while being reacquainted with former girlfriend Traci 13 and adopts the Steel codename.
 Natasha and John later hunts Skyhook when her father escapes from prison and begins hunting him himself.
 As the Irons family are drawn to the conflict for revenge, Lana's relation with them is tested when she works to uphold their moral stance against killing.

 She later joins the Titans and meets her great-great-uncle, John Henry Jr.

 Characterization

 Description

 In her initial portrayal in the 1994 Steel series, Natasha is the eldest daughter of Crash, a crime boss who first began as a gang member and mob enforcer.
 Her younger brother is Jemahl.
 She is described as a high-school student with an interest in arts and medicine, being a caregiver, ambitious and clever.
 Over time, the character's intelligence was heighten to be similar to her John Henry's and eventually made a hero.
 The character was changed to be a super-genius since a young age.
 Later cited as being one of the smartest people on Earth, Natasha is the eldest daughter of the criminal Crash, a weapons dealer whose actions caused the disappearance of her younger brother (renamed Ezekiel) causes complications and allows for John Henry and Lana Lang to be her surrogate parents.
-She often acts as assistant for her uncle's company, Steelworks and concurrently as the second Steel.
+She often acts as assistant for her uncle's company, Steelworks, and concurrently as the second Steel.
 She is depicted as older, having graduated from college at a young age.
 One source placed her age at around nineteen.